talkkonnect/talkkonnect/README.md

 ##### Change the line #####

-` #PermitRootLogin  prohibit-password  to  PermitRootLogin Yes`
+` #PermitRootLogin  prohibit-password  to  PermitRootLogin yes`

 ##### Restart ssh server with #####